 Qualifying Medical Conditions

 Michigan short-term disability insurance can protect your income in case of accidents and illnesses that may cause you to lose earnings.
 You rely on these future earnings when you borrowed money for the house, car, and other everyday needs.
-When these bills come due, wouldn’t it be nice to have the cash to make the payments – even when you are unable to work?
+When these bills come due, it would be nice to have the cash to make the payments – even when you are unable to work.

 Accidents and Illnesses

-A covered accident is one which occurs after the policy effective date and is not otherwise excluded by the policy.
+A covered accident occurs after the coverage effective date and is not otherwise excluded by the policy.
 Commonly excluded accidents are those self-inflicted, which occur while intoxicated or while committing a crime, while engaged in military combat, or during a professional sporting activity.

-On the job accidents are most commonly covered by workers compensation.
+Workers’ compensation commonly covers on-the-job accidents.
 You may have the option to include coverage for on the job accidents at 50% of the monthly benefit.

-Covered sicknesses include a disease, infection or illness not caused by an accident which occurs after the policy effective date, while the policy is in force.
-Complications of pregnancy and recovery from normal childbirth are the most common claims reasons for short-term disability insurance in Michigan.
+Covered sicknesses include a disease, infection, or illness not caused by an accident, which occurs after the coverage effective date, while the policy is in force.
+Complications of pregnancy and recovery from normal childbirth are the most common claims reasons.

 Pregnancy Bed Rest